FinancialForecasters/financial_forecaster/README.md

 ## Initial Questions

-1. Does high volatility result in above average returns?
+1. Does high volatility - quantified using ATR - result in above average returns?
 1. Is social media sentiment predictive of Bitcoin returns?
 1. Are any days of the week or month better for buying Bitcoin?
-1. How does price momentum affect returns?
+1. How does price momentum - quantified using MACD - affect returns?
+1. Do factors related to mining, such as transaction revenue, affect returns?

 ## Data Dictionary